ktariayman/chat-app-mern/README.md

 # chat-app-mern
-discord clone (chat / video app ) using
+chat app using
-    MongoDB,  Express, React, Node with WebRTC and SocketIO for realtime communication possibility.
+    MongoDB,  Express, React, Node , Redux with WebRTC and SocketIO for realtime communication possibility.

     Part 1 :